JAY6844/self-driving-demo/README.md

 - [Git](https://git-scm.com/)
 - The Clusterone Python library.
 Install it with `pip install clusterone`
 - GitHub account.
 Create an account for free on [https://github.com/](https://github.com/).
 - A Clusterone account.
-[Join the waitlist](https://clusterone.com/join-waitlist/) if you don't have an account yet.
+Sign up [here](https://clusterone.com/join-waitlist/)  for your SaaS account.

 ## Usage